nicklockwood/SwiftFormat/README.md

 *Q. How can I modify the formatting rules?*

-> A. Many configuration options are exposed in the command-line interface.
+> A. Many configuration options are exposed in the command-line interface or .swiftformat configuration file.
 You can either set these manually, or use the `--inferoptions` argument to automatically generate the configuration from your existing project.

 > If there is a rule that you don't like, and which cannot be configured to your liking via the command-line options, you can disable the rule by using the `--disable` argument, followed by the name of the rule.
 You can display a list of all rules using the `--rules` argument, and their behaviors are documented above this section in the README.

+> If you are using the Xcode Source Editor Extension, rules and options can be configured using the SwiftFormat for Xcode host application.
+Unfortunately, due to limitation of the Extensions API, there is no way to configure these on a per-project basis.

 > If the options you want aren't exposed, and disabling the rule doesn't solve the problem, the rules are implemented as functions in the file `Rules.swift`, so you can modify them and build a new version of the command-line tool.
 If you think your changes might be generally useful, make a pull request.